Memorial Day Sale! Save 30% on any Savings Plan. Use Code: MEM2330

 How do pre-paid (DHMO) plans work?

-Dentists who accept prepaid plans get paid a flat, fixed fee per plan member every month.
-Members may be able to choose a dentist, but in some case, a dentist is assigned to the member.
-A few plans assign members to a specific dental practice or clinic, and members see whichever dentist is available on the day of their appointment.
+Dentists and dental practices who accept prepaid plans get paid a flat, fixed fee per assigned plan member every month.
+Members choose a dentist from the network, and that dentist becomes their primary provider.
+A few plans assign members to a specific dental practice or clinic, but you can typically switch to another in-network practice if one is available in your area.
+You typically need to notify the plan before switching dentists.

 Prepaid plans can keep their network of dentists very busy.
-It’s a good idea to ask about how many people are covered by the plan in your area and how many dentists are available to care for all of those patients.
-Also you may want to inquire about how long you will, on average, need to wait between dental visits – since your plan may limit how often you can see the dentist.
+It’s a good idea to ask about how many people are covered by the plan in your area and how many dentists are available to care for those patients.
+You may also want to ask how long will you usually need to wait between making an appointment, and being seen by the dentist?

 Do I still pay for dental care with a prepaid plan?

-You can expect to pay a fixed amount for costlier or complex treatments such as root canals and crowns (this is your "copayment").
-Many prepaid dental plans do not require a co-payment for basic preventative and diagnostic services – if so, you don’t have to pay for your regular checkups with x-rays and professional cleanings.
-And the price you pay for other treatments should be significantly lower than what you’d pay out of pocket, with no insurance.
+Yes, the “prepaid” term refers to the dentists/practice – they get a flat fee per assigned patient, per month.
+You pay a fixed amount for treatments (this is your “copayment”).
+Many prepaid dental plans (and DHMOs) do not require a co-payment for basic preventative and diagnostic services – if so, you won’t have to pay for your regular checkups with x-rays and professional cleanings.

 As with any insurance plan, it is important to review the details regarding exclusions, limitations, co-payments and deductibles very carefully before purchasing or signing up for a particular plan.